 BiofuelsTechnology is key to enabling ‘farms of the future’ for our biofuels business in Brazil, allowing us to move quickly towards ‘smart’ farms equipped with driverless vehicles, precision land and crop management leveraging big data capabilities, machine learning and far greater process automation.

 The extensive biofuels business value chain presents a range of opportunities to introduce digital technologies to operate faster and smarter, and to drive additional value.From land origination, soil preparation, planting, cane treatment, then cutting and loading, transportation, industrial processing at the mills, sales and trading, and finally outbound logistics.

 Examples include establishing an agriculture intelligence centre to allow remote monitoring of all operations, and deploying new sensors and enhancing on-board computers on harvesting and planting equipment to optimize productivity.

-In the US, our wind energy assets include 14 onshore wind farms located everywhere from the Hawaiian island of Maui to the hills of northeast Pennsylvania.
-Combined, they have a gross generating capacity of 2,259 megawatts – enough electricity to power all the homes in a city the size of Philadelphia.
+In the US, our wind energy assets include 11 onshore wind farms located everywhere from the Hawaiian island of Maui to the hills of northeast Pennsylvania.
+Combined, they have a net generating capacity of more than 1000MW – enough electricity to power all the homes in a city the size of Dallas.